piom8813/RecordSweeper/individual-sites.md

 3. Confirm your information.

 4. Skip the step that tries to trick you into buying a report to complete the process.

+## Veromi.net

+Veromi.net requires you to manage or remove your public records from their database, contact them by writing a letter, signed by you (we do not accept any unsigned requests or substitute service), giving them your:

+First name
+Last name
+Middle initial
+Aliases and A.K.A.'s
+Complete current address
+Complete former addresses going back 20 years
+Date of Birth - including month, day, and year
+It is also very helpful to include a print out of the records that you wish to have suppressed.

+Please send this letter to:

+Opt-Out/Veromi.net
+1821 Q Street
+Sacramento, CA 95811

+We will endeavor to comply with your request as soon as reasonably possible.
+Note that despite any request for removal of or change to personally identifiable information, we may need to retain certain information for recordkeeping purposes and there may also be residual information that will remain within our databases and other records, which will not be removed or changed.

+For more information, use this [link](http://www.veromi.net/privacy.aspx?popup=true) and scroll down to "IV.
+CHOICE AND OPT OUT".

 ## ZabaSearch.com